hlindberg/misc-puppet-docs/data-in-modules.md

   Hiera-1's one path value).
 This is explained below.
 * The paths work the same way as in Hiera-1, but use Puppet Language interpolation.

-*Note that people have raised issues about what seems like redundant information, and that the three elements have no attribute names associated with them which makes it hard to guess what the meaning is.
+*Note that feedback have been received  about what seems like redundant information, and that the three elements have no attribute names associated with them which makes it hard to guess what the meaning is.
 There is a proposal that reduce the amount of text that needs to be entered to a minimum.
 At the moment, the experimental implementation requires the